arturvrgs/arturvrgs/README.md

 Software Analysis and Development Student.
 ------------------------------------------

-I started programming 1 year ago, and i've been studying all days.
+I started programming 1 year ago and i've been studying all days since then.

 * 🌍  I'm based in Porto Alegre, RS
 * 🧠  I'm learning HTML, CSS and JavaScript